FRCR 2B Examination Advice

 If you do 3 x 2B courses (3 x avg £450) + 2 x RR courses (2 x avg£150) + Factor in the 2B exam fees (approx. £450) + completion fee when you pass (approx. £470) + Accomodation/Flights/Travel to the courses (up to £350 if travelling far away) = grand total of approx. £2920!

 Budget carefully!
 Don’t rush and panic-buy everything!
-You don’t need to buy as many courses as I have outlined above, but I do recommend that you try to save money wherever you can by borrowing books from your local medical library, your friends, buying second hand books, try to download ebooks for your kindle (which are generally cheaper than the paperback versions) or ask your mates to give you any e-books they have downloaded and can share.
+You don’t need to buy as many courses as outlined above, but we do recommend that you try to save money wherever you can by borrowing books from your local medical library, your friends, buying second hand books, try to download ebooks for your kindle (which are generally cheaper than the paperback versions) or ask your mates to give you any e-books they have downloaded and can share.